If you can’t measure it, you can’t improve it.

 First, let’s take a moment to get familiar with the brief backstory of the CWV metrics.
 Google introduced Core Web Vitals in March 2020, presenting them as a set of quality indicators for web page experience, which is measured both on desktop and mobile devices.
 Two years later, these metrics started being considered by an algorithm that determines the position of websites in search results.
 During the initial period, three metrics were included:

-Subsequently, in May 2023, another announcement was made – First Input Delay (FID) will be replaced by Interaction to Next Paint (INP) by March 2024.
+Subsequently, in March 2024, First Input Delay (FID) was replaced by Interaction to Next Paint (INP), which had already been announced in May 2023.
 Now we know what are the metrics making up the Core Web Vitals.
 But what do each of them mean, how are they measured, and what are the scores you should aim for?
 You will find the answers to these questions in the next paragraphs!

 What is Largest Contentful Paint (LCP)